FairwindsOps/insights-docs/docs/features/infrastructure-as-code-scanning.md

 ```

 #### Managing Exemptions
 There may be scenarios where certain container images cannot be updated, or you want to suppress certain checks.

 You can tell Insights that certain files or checks should be excluded from the CI scan.
 Insights will look for Action Items that match _all_ of the provided fields and mark them as exempt.

 It's a good practice to include the `reason` field for future reference.

-* `exemptions[].filename` - String - the name of the file to exempt
+* `exemptions[].filename` - String - the name of the file to exempt.
+Supports a trailing wildcard such as `subfolder/*`.
 * `exemptions[].image` - String - the name of the image to exempt for a Trivy scan
 * `exemptions[].report` - String - the name of the report type (`polaris`, `pluto`, `trivy` or `opa`)
 * `exemptions[].checks[]` - Array - an array of check IDs to skip (e.g. `runAsNonRoot`)